DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 You will then be asked where to save your freshly generated Gcode and the code will also open up in the standard code editor if you enabled this option.
 Then just load it up into your DDCSV via USB and away you go.

+By the way, if you struggle with plasma settings like I do, I found [this awesome online resource ](https://www.plasma-automation.com/partsdatabase/CuttingCharts/hpr260.pdf) which lists cutting speeds / pierce height / pierce delay / cut height.
+Just look up the corresponding table for your material thickness & cutting gas and it will list all of the info you need.

 A note on program names.
 You will note that the standard name is a number.
 This numbering convention is used a lot on CNC machines.
 It's not necessary on the DDCSV, but is provided as a standardised method of naming for good practice.

 If you want to do more with the post processor, taking a look through the existing post processors supplied with Fusion360 is a good stating place.
 Also a helpful overview on how the Fusion360 post processor works including the available hooks can be found in the [Autodesk Post Processor documentation](http://fab.cba.mit.edu/content/tools/hurco_mill/hurco_post_processor_explanation_docs/Autodesk%20Post%20Processor%20manual-sm-130829.pdf)